How Man City will line up with £100m Grealish

 Grealish, meanwhile, was again one of the Premier League's most exciting players last season even though he missed plenty of action through injury.

-Should these major transfers be completed, where would they fit in among the stars at the Etihad?
+Should Kane join Grealish in completing his move, where would they fit in among the stars at the Etihad?

 Man City line up with Kane and Grealish

-Kane will likely cost Man City £160 million while Grealish will reportedly be allowed to leave Villa for £100m.
+Kane will likely cost Man City £160m while Grealish has cost £100m.

 With such an outlay, the pair will start more games than not, especially Kane.